shubham-sharma25/Namaste-react/Episode1.md

 A: Library

 Q2: What is the difference between a library and a framework ?
 A: To build an app, it requires a lot of things.
 A library provides a solution to a particular problem (Does a particular thing) for e.g., react library provides capability to build single page application .
-But for a website to function as fully fledged application , it needs lot of other dependencies , it cant work independently on its own . like for routing (react-router-don) and for state management tools like redux, caraousal library
+But for a website to function as fully fledged application , it needs lot of other packages or dependencies , it cant work independently on its own . like for routing (react-router-don) and for state management tools like redux, caraousal library
 A library Takes minimum effort to integrate with the app.

 Q3: Create a basic page using